ChezRD/less-css-compiler-minifier/README.md

 WorkingDirectory: `not in use`

-*Also, you may want to use hotkey for compile output files*
+**Also, you may want to use hotkey for compile output filse**

 `ctrl+alt+s` -> `Keymap` -> `External Tools` -> `Your Group` -> `Your Tool Name`

 RightClick on tool -> `Add Keyboard Shortcut` -> Press needed buttons ( for me it is `Ctrl+Shift+F9` )

-You can also use it as FileWatcher, but if you using autodeployment open `ctrl+alt+s` -> Projects settings `Deployment -> Options` Find `Upload changed files automaticaly to the default server` choose first or second value then check `Upload external changes`.
+**You can also use it as FileWatcher, but if you using autodeployment open**

+`ctrl+alt+s` -> Projects settings `Deployment -> Options`
+Find `Upload changed files automaticaly to the default server` choose first or second value then check `Upload external changes`.